-During the financial year, the Board consisted of ten members, of whom two served in an executive capacity and the balance served in a non-executive capacity and were elected by the Company's shareholders.
+The Board consists of a maximum of nine members, of whom two serve in an executive capacity and the balance serve in a non-executive capacity and are elected by the Company's shareholders.
 The non-executive directors retire on a rotation basis after three years, in accordance with the applicable provisions of the Memorandum of Incorporation.
-Two of the non-executive directors are independent directors with Mr CA du Toit fulfilling the role as lead independent director.
+Mr. HJK Ferreira is an independent director and fulfils the role as lead independent director.

 Non-executive directors are nominated and elected by shareholders and provision is made for a transparent rotation process.
 Prior to election as director, nominated candidates are evaluated by the Nomination Committee for competence in terms of the Companies Act, good corporate principles and the Memorandum of Incorporation.
-The Nomination Committee consists of four non-executive directors and makes recommendations to the Board and the shareholders.
+The Nomination Committee consists of three non-executive directors and makes recommendations to the Board and the shareholders.
 At the first meeting of the Board, held after each annual general meeting of shareholders, the directors elect from among them a chairman and vice-chairman.
 The chairman and vice-chairman are non-executive directors.
 There is a Board-approved decisionmaking framework which delegates certain powers to management.